HOME PLANTS GUIDES QUESTIONS ABOUT US SHOP SEARCH

 Dracaena Marginata (Dragon Tree)

-One of my first houseplants was a Dragon Tree and I still have it in my collection today.
-I was also given another when I started a job in 2007 and I still have that one too.
+I was given another Dragon Tree when I started a job in 2007 and I still have that one too.
 It's finally made it to the roof of the room and I know I'm going to have to prune it a little soon.
 You can read about my experiences with these plants over on my Dragon Tree guide.

 My point though is that they have excellent longevity and don't grow as fast as some of the others in this list.
 This is perfect and ideal for some people.
 They really are beautiful and not overly expensive houseplants.